Honatas/bootstrap-4-autocomplete/README.md

 How many items you want to show when the autocomplete is displayed.
 Default is 5.

 **onSelectItem**:
 A callback that is fired every time an item is selected.
-The selected item is passed as a parameter, in the format:
+It receives two parameters: the first is the selected item, the second is the textfield element.
+The selected item has the format:

     { value: value, label: label }